MarcusHoltz/immich-setup/README.md

 * * *

-### No External Libraries in my Immich instance
+### Why transfer files to an Immich library?

 I am going to transfer photos to an Immich library, letting Immich handle all of the organization of my files.

-I am not going to organize things by folder, Weekend Trip To Dennies, Summer Vacation 2021, no. It's available now in Immich, search it.
+We won't ever need to create new folders to sort our media; all of it is available in Immich, just search it.

 This is the start of the entire process.
-How do you want to store your photos?
+How will you store your photos?

-**This is my line in the sand -- no External Libraries.**
+**Why manage External Libraries for family and friends, when you could transfer those files from shared folders to a centralized location?**

 I will be importing into the system Immich uses to organize files.
 The folder structure can be changed in the future and Immich can re-folder your files.